Arizona sports betting is officially live, giving sports bettors plenty of opportunities to bet on the most popular PGA tournaments.

 The partnerships between local sports franchises and casinos with sportsbooks also includes retail sportsbooks.

-FanDuel is opening a sportsbook inside the Footprint Center.
-This will give bettors the opportunity to enjoy food and drinks while watching the game and placing bets.
-The sportsbook is also expected to be open daily.
+FanDuel opened a sportsbook inside the Footprint Center.
+This gives bettors the opportunity to enjoy food and drinks while watching the game and placing bets.
+The sportsbook is also open daily.

-Right next to the Phoenix Suns Arena, the Phoenix Mercury and Bally’s Corporation plans to open a sportsbook in downtown Phoenix.
+Right next to the Phoenix Suns Arena, the Phoenix Mercury and Bally Bet plans to open a sportsbook in downtown Phoenix.

 The San Carlos Apache Tribe has two casinos in Arizona, both are expected to open a WynnBET sportsbook at some point.
 Unibet also just announced a partnership with the Fort Yuma Quechan Indian Tribe, which operates the Paradise Casino in Yuma.